Skip to main content

 Terminate

-The Terminate task is a task that can terminate the current workflow with a termination status and reason.
+The Terminate task is used to terminate the current workflow with a specified termination status and reason, and optionally modify the workflow output.

 {